infretis/infentory/water_dissociation/lammps/README.md

 <img src="https://github.com/infretis/infentory/blob/main/water_dissociation/orderp.png" width="50%" height="50%">
 </p>

 Does the value of the order parameter during the simulation make sense with your conclusions from visualizing the trajectory?

 ### Step 2: Path sampling with &infin;RETIS + LAMMPS
 You now know how to run an MD simulation and calculate the order parameter.
 This is what &infin;RETIS does under the hood; a single Monte Carlo (MC) step with &infin;RETIS will run a LAMMPS simulation given some initial configuration and calculate the order parameter.
 If this trajectory meets the ensemble criterion we may accept and add it to our sampled states.
 If not we resample the old trajectory.
-As such, we use a combination of both MC and MD in path sampling.
+So in path sampling, we combine both MC and MD in a hybrid approach.

-⏮️ At this point, it may be useful to review the main outcomes of a path sampling simulation to remind yourself why we are doing this.
+⏮️ At this point, reviewing the main outcomes of a path sampling simulation may be useful to remind yourself why we are doing this.

 ### Step 3: Analysis of the results
 Interested reader: This is a reproduction of the work in cite pnas?